 An hour later (8:30 a.m.)
 I let out a bugle, which was immediately met with a response from below me.
 The wind had switched at this point and was carrying my scent uphill, away from the bull.
 I dropped down the hill a hundred yards and setup in a thick grove of pines.
 I let out a cow call and cut off the bull’s response with a bugle of my own.
 As I raked the tree in front of me I could hear the bull crashing through the brush below and expected him to emerge at any moment.
 Instead, the bull hung up.
 I kept raking, but the bull did not appear to be moving.
 To avoid letting the bull lose interest or become wary, I decided to stalk around the small pines in front of me and call again.
 As I stepped over a downed tree I looked up and watched a spike bull tear off through the forest 60 yards away.

-I should have either decided to reach his level and challenge him with a bugle, or cow called and dropped in silently from above to shoot him in his bed.
+I should have either dropped to his level and challenged him with a bugle, or cow called and dropped in silently from above to shoot him in his bed.
 Instead, I merged the strategies by challenging him from above.
-I don’t believe elk want to come uphill toward another bull as that would put them at a disadvantage from the start.
-It’s much better to call bulls horizontally.
+Elk can be hesitant to come uphill toward another bull as that would put them at a disadvantage from the start.
+It’s better to call bulls horizontally.
 The thick cover I called from also didn’t do me any favors.
-The bull hung up at 60 yards, a makable shot, but I set up without shooting lanes out to that distance.
+The bull hung up at 60 yards, within range, but I set up without shooting lanes out to that distance.
 I have repeatedly had bulls hang up at around 70 yards.
 If you make soft calf or cow calls they will often linger long enough to let you stalk to 50.
 Set up so that you have shooting lanes out to your maximum distance.
 Lastly, I should have built up the bull’s confidence before cutting him off.
 If I added several eager cow calls after his initial bugle, he likely would have elevated his intensity and been less wary of the situation.
 When you’re adrenaline is pumping you will feel impatient and nervous that the longer you wait the greater the chances you will mess up.
 Instead, take your time to set the scene, understand the bull’s mood and select the best approach.

-Though a hunt like this can leave you feeling like you just blew your only opportunity of the season, you can learn a lot.
+Though a hunt like this can leave you feeling like you blew your only opportunity of the season, it also teaches a lot.
 We always say, “you have to do a lot right to miss a buck.”
-And, I think that’s especially true with elk hunting.
+And, that’s especially true when elk hunting.
 You have to wake up early enough, hunt in the right area and control the wind just to have a bull escape for a different reason.
 Focus on what you did right in the moment and try not to make the same mistake twice.